mooshu1x2/goodgames/README.md

 * Django (1.11.7 ) backend REST API to serve games and friends information.
   * Integrated with Google Natural Language API to analyze sentiment from collected user and critic reviews.
 * Angular2 (v.5) frontend application integrated with Materialize CSS Framework.
-* Social authentication
+* Google authentication

 Missing Features
 ----------------
-* Facebook login.
+* Facebook authentication.
+* Ability to remove games from inventory.
 * Display friends and what they are playing and reviewing.

 Potential Improvements